christianrondeau/ikiwiki-docker/README.md

 ## Build yourself

-You can build the image yourself with this git repository.
+You can build the image yourself with this git repository:

     docker build -t ikiwiki .